Frögärd i Ösby

 Frögärd Ulvsdotter i Ösby (11th century) was a Swedish Norse woman.
-She was according to a common misconception believed to be a Viking Age runemaster who was a woman.
+She was, according to a common misconception, believed to be a female Viking Age runemaster.
 This notion is based on Erik Brate's erroneous interpretation of runestone U 203.
-As early as 1943, Elias Wessén convincingly demonstrated that the sequence in question cannot be read as a carver's signature.
-Also, the place name uisby should be read Väsby rather than Ösby.
+By 1943, Elias Wessén convincingly demonstrated that the sequence in question cannot be read as a carver's signature.
+Also, the rune that transliterates to uisby should be read Väsby (a location) rather than Ösby.

 U 203 was raised by Ale (or Alle) in memory of his son Ulv, “father to Frögärd in Väsby”.
 Ale (Alle) is also responsible for runestone U 194, which he raised in memory of himself while he was still alive.
 According to this inscription, Ale (Alle) received a share of Canute the Great’s Danegeld in 1017.
 Thus, Frögärd was probably a member of a wealthy family and the only beneficiary of her father's and grandfather's inheritance.
 Birgit Sawyer suggests that Ale's (Alle's) purpose with U 203 could have been to take care of his underage granddaughter's inheritance.

-Both U 194 and U 203 are carved by Åsmund Kåresson.
+Both U 194 and U 203 were likely carved by Åsmund Kåresson.

 An actual Swedish Viking Age runemaster who was a woman was Gunnborga.